 LabelEncoder: Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)

 SortByResponse: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
 This is useful, for example, when you have more levels than

 nbins_cats, and where the top level splits now have a chance at separating the data with a split.

-EnumLimited: Automatically reduce categorical levels to the most prevalent ones during training and only keep the T most frequent levels.
+EnumLimited: Automatically reduce categorical levels to the most prevalent ones during training and only keep the T (10) most frequent levels, and then internally do one hot encoding in the case of XGBoost.

 quiet_mode: Specify whether to enable quiet mode.
 This option is enabled by default.